Sushmeet/training/books/Kyle/this-&-object-prototypes/README.md

 3. Explicit Binding
     use call and apply methods on a function and pass in the obj which is to be used as this eg fun.call(obj)
 4. Hard Binding
+5. New Binding
+    By calling a function foo() with new in front of we have constructed a new object and can set that new object as the this for the call.
+So new is the final way a function call's this can be bound.